 Tobacco and Drug Policy

-This policy prohibits the use of any tobacco product whether in the form of cigarettes, cigars, pipes, dipping/snuff, smokeless cigarettes (e-cigarettes) or chewing tobacco, except for in designated areas on campus.
+This policy prohibits the use of any tobacco product whether in the form of cigarettes, cigars, pipes, dipping/snuff, smokeless cigarettes (e-cigarettes) or chewing tobacco (including buildings, parking lots, personal vehicles, etc.), except for in designated areas on campus.

 It is the policy of the University that tobacco products are only permitted in designated areas of University owned or leased property (including buildings, parking lots, personal vehicles, etc.).
 Additionally, tobacco products are prohibited in all University vehicles including vans, trucks, buses, and all University aircraft.

-Any University employee or student who violates this policy shall be reminded that the use of tobacco products is not permitted anywhere on campus.
+Any University employee or student who violates this policy shall be reminded that the use of tobacco products is only permitted in designated areas on campus.
 Any employee or student who continues to violate or disregard this policy is subject to appropriate disciplinary actions.

-Any individual conducting business with the University, or engaged in contracted services, or any visitor to the University who violates this policy, shall be reminded that use of tobacco products prohibited on campus.
+Any individual conducting business with the University, or engaged in contracted services, or any visitor to the University who violates this policy, shall be reminded that use of tobacco products are permitted only in designated areas on campus.
 Continued violations or disregard for this policy shall result in the individual being required to leave University property.

 Student Education and Assistance